starkmon/game/readme.md

 #### Step 2: Build/Test/Deploy

 Terminal 2 can be used for building and deploy and later testing as you work on your contracts.
-In another terminal, build your contracts with sozo.
+In another terminal, build your contracts with `sozo build` and deploy with `sozo migrate`.

 ```
 cd contracts
 sozo build
+sozo migrate
 ```

 #### Step 3